ARIA-Funded-TREND/HMS/README.md

 Standard Transformer architectures primarily compute relevance through attention, often relying on deep stacks and quadratic attention complexity.
 In contrast, the Co⁴ architecture, which implements principles underlying awake imaginative dynamics, enables the model to:

-- generate internal predictions to pre-select relevant information prior to attention via neuronal-level triadic Q–K–V modulation loops.
+- generate internal predictions that pre-select relevant information prior to attention through neuronal-level triadic Q–K–V modulation loops.
 - enforce contextual coherence at the representation level before attention is applied.
 - accelerate learning while reducing computational demand (e.g., fewer heads, layers, and tokens)
-- approximate near-linear scaling behaviour in 𝑁
+- approximate near-linear scaling behaviour with respect to the number of input tokens $N$

 **Downstream Readout After Coherence Establishment**

-Once Co⁴ establishes coherence, i.e., a separation between relevant/coherent and irrelevant/incoherent tokens, the exact downstream readout operator (e.g., pruning, gating, or a gated MLP in place of attention) becomes less critical and can be selected based on design priorities.
+Once Co⁴ establishes coherence — separating relevant (coherent) tokens from irrelevant (incoherent) ones, the exact downstream readout operator (e.g., pruning, gating, or a gated MLP in place of attention) becomes less critical and can be selected based on design priorities.

 **Example Design Choices**

 - **MLP-only routing (no attention)**: Replacing attention entirely with a simple MLP applied to modulated _V_ yields strictly _O(N)_ complexity.
-- **Top-_k_ attention over coherent tokens**: Using top-_k_ relevant tokens for attention operates at an approximate computational cost of $\mathcal{O}(N + k^2)$, where _N_ denotes the number of input tokens and $k$ denotes the selected top-_k_ coherent tokens.
+- **Top-_k_ attention over coherent tokens**: Using top-_k_ relevant tokens for attention operates at an approximate computational complexity of $\mathcal{O}(N + k^2)$, where _N_ denotes the number of input tokens and $k$ denotes the selected top-_k_ coherent tokens.
 Since $k \ll N$ and $k \le \sqrt{N}$, the model exhibits near-linear scaling in $N$.

 **Empirical Behaviour**